Prabin-chalaune/project-management-application/Readme.md

 ### Project Management System

- This is a practice project to get hands-on experience with Next.js , Redux , RTK Query , Tailwind css , TypeScript , Node.js, Express.js, PostgresSQL, Prisma ORM, and Docker.
+ This is a practice project to get hands-on experience with Next.js , Redux , RTK Query , Tailwind css , TypeScript , Node.js, Express.js, PostgresSQL, Prisma ORM, Docker and AWS.

 ### For Prisma ORM: